 - Funds may be received only once during the applicant’s program of study.

-In order to be reimbursed students must submit a report no later than January 15 the following year including the following:
+In order to be reimbursed students must submit a report no later than August 31 including:

 - A narrative describing how the granted funds were used in your research project (max 300 words).